nahumck/nahumck.me/posts/2016/07/making-2do-lists-better.md

 layout: "post"
 ---

 I’ve recently traveled a few times for personal trips with my family.
-It’s been really great to get away, and I’ve appreciated the time spent not working or stressing out about my house.[\[1\]](#fn-1 "see footnote")
+It’s been really great to get away, and I’ve appreciated the time spent not working or stressing out about my house.[^1]

 I specifically made it a point for these trips to focus on the pre-travel things: packing, getting the house ready, and making sure that we left with everything and with no stress.